#1E1E1E

 Academic communities have high standards for research writing because they take their subjects seriously.
 Your research and what you say about it can have a big impact.
 Getting it right and taking pride in your work are important.
 If you’re tasked with writing a research paper, you can make your voice heard and reshape how an entire community thinks about an important topic.
 But it’s no easy undertaking.
 Read on to understand the steps you’ll need to take so you can plan ahead, start early, and leave plenty of time to get curious about your topic.

-You might be assigned to write a long research paper and unsure where to start.
+You might be assigned to write a long research paper and be unsure where to start.
 You might be wondering why this arduous assignment is even necessary.
-This guide will explain the purpose of a research paper and what it should look like, walk you through the steps, and offer advice that will help you avoid common pitfalls.
+This guide will explain the purpose of a research paper and what it should look like, walk you through the steps on how to write a research paper, and offer advice that will help you avoid common pitfalls.

 What is a research paper?